 Tuna vs Salmon: Which is Better?

-Both tuna and salmon have amazing nutritional value and they both taste great in a variety of meals.
-Therefore, let’s examine which one is better.
+Both salmon and tuna have amazing nutritional value and they both taste great in a variety of meals.
+Therefore, let’s examine, salmon vs tuna, which one is better.

 Salmon is better than tuna due to its Omega 3s which is 18 times more than tuna.
 Salmon contains more than double the numbers of vitamin D, thiamin, riboflavin, B5, folate and calcium.
 Tuna contains more unhealthy mercury which is why the FDA recommends consuming less of it than salmon.